ditomaximal/help2day/README.md

 ### Language

 Since we are located in Austria, the current version of the system is coded for **German** language.
-We are looking for support for internationalization of the software and for building of language packages for English, Greek and Kroatian language.
+We are looking for support for internationalization of the software and for building of language packages for English, Greek and Croatian language.